Italian Army ranks

 The Italian Army ranks are the ranks used by the Italian Army, the insignia for which are worn on epaulettes of shirts.
 Ranks in the Italian Army indicate both their officers' status and seniority, as dedicated members of the Italian militia.
-As of 2024, the lowest rank is "soldato semplice" and the highest rank is "generale".
 There are a total of 32 ranks in seven categories.
 These categories include: temporary service volunteers, permanent service volunteers, sergeants, marshals (NCOs), junior officers, senior officers, and generals.

 In order to clearly show an officer's rank as a form of identification and authority, insignia patches are worn by all members of the Italian army.
 In each ranking category of officer, there is a trend in the symbols shown on their insignia patches.
 As soldiers gain ranks, the symbols on their insignia become more detailed and recognizable, such as adding an additional star or stripe per higher rank achieved.

 Current ranks

 The chart below represents the Italian Army rank insignia used on the slip-on of winter service uniforms.
 The color of the uniforms is khaki.

-Officers who are assigned to an acting position corresponding to a higher rank than their own wear the insignia of the higher rank, but with the highest star of the insignia trimmed in red enamel.
-Similarly, an officer temporarily assigned to a position of higher rank in the absence of the incumbent officer displays the highest star in the colour bronze.
+Officers assigned to an acting position corresponding to a higher rank wear the insignia of that higher rank, with the highest star distinguished by red enamel trim.
+Similarly, officers temporarily filling a higher-ranking position in the absence of the incumbent display the insignia with the highest star shown in bronze.

 The Italian rank system has a large number of junior NCO ranks.
 Several ranks (which are variations on corporal) have a "chosen" version of the rank, "chosen" having the same sense of "leading", as in the historic British Army appointment of "chosen man" (now called lance-corporal).